 - Click ‘Save As’, rename your file and choose the destination folder to save your .jpg file.

-See, I told you it was quick, haha!
-But please, if you have any questions, or would like further clarification on anything, do let me know and I’ll try my best to answer / help!
+Please, if you have any questions, or would like further clarification on anything, do let me know and I’ll try my best to answer / help!

 Eek, I really need to peel myself out of this chair; it’s time for another cup of tea methinks, and then I’m off to sew up another bra!